staswerno/ghost-lolly/README.md

 ## ghost-lolly

-a lolly/ghost color and mood picker - with dark mode!
+a lolly/ghost color and mood picker - with dark mode (toggle and os/browser detection) and responsive design

-try it out here: https://9pr2l.csb.app/
+try it out here: https://7rk3r.csb.app/

-find a responsive version that detects browser/os settings here: https://feychou.github.io/aisu-kurimu-dark-mode/